Rivington: Rights of way

-There are a network of roads that provide access to Rivington recorded on the National Street Gazetteer.
-Access to Lever Park by vehicle is via Rivington Lane, (USRN 7401372) many former roads in Lever park are gated and are now bridleways along with a network of public footpaths.
+There is a network of roads that provide access to Rivington recorded on the National Street Gazetteer.
+Access to Lever Park by vehicle is via Rivington Lane, (USRN 7401372).
+Many former roads in Lever Park are gated and are now bridleways along with a network of public footpaths.
 Toward Rivington Pike the old coach road is Belmont Road (USRN 7400767) and is an open public road from Horwich, the road becomes rougher and less maintained the further up the hill it climbs in the direction of the Pigeon Tower, where it splits.
-The descending road there leads to Lower House car park but the roads surface is washed away and not maintained, the route leading to Rivington Rd and the moorland is gated.
+The descending road there leads to Lower House car park.
+It is legally used for 'Green Laning', the road's surface is washed away and not maintained, the route leading to Rivington Rd and the moorland is gated.

-Covid
+COVID-19

-The public was prevented from access to Lever Park, in conflict with the rights afforded by law enshrined in the Liverpool Corporation Act of "free and uninterrupted enjoyment" and the Countryside and Rights of Way Act during Easter by the landowners agent, Rivington Heritage Trust alongside Police for first time in its history in 2020 and 2021 during the Covid pandemic.
-In June 2020 Police stepped up patrols on rumours of a gathering, also in May 2021 Police, United Utilities / Rivington Heritage Trust and North West 4x4 Response went patrolling with a view to arrests for offences of "gathering and proceeding to a gathering under the Criminal Justice and Public order act".
-In June 2021 Police officers are reported to have 'swooped' on Rivington to prevent a rumoured gathering.
+The public was prevented from access to Lever Park, in conflict with the rights afforded by law enshrined in the Liverpool Corporation Act 1902 of "free and uninterrupted enjoyment" and the Countryside and Rights of Way Act 2000 during Easter by the landowner's agent, Rivington Heritage Trust alongside police for first time in its history in 2020 and 2021 during the COVID pandemic.
+In June 2020 Police stepped up patrols on rumours of a gathering, also in May 2021 police, United Utilities/Rivington Heritage Trust and North West 4×4 Response went patrolling with a view to arrests for offences of "gathering and proceeding to a gathering under the Criminal Justice and Public order act".
+In June 2021 police officers are reported to have 'swooped' on Rivington to prevent a rumoured gathering.

 Sport

 The Rivington Pike Fell Race has been held on Easter Saturday since 1892.
 The fell race originally started from the Horwich railway works, but since 1930 from the park entrance at Lever Park Avenue.
 It attracts around 400 runners.
 The course is 3 + 1/4 mi long and has a 700 ft ascent.

 The area around Rivington and Anglezarke was the location for the 2002 Commonwealth Games mountain biking competition.
 The area is well used by hikers and hillwalkers.
-The Holcombe Hunt meets each year at Rivington Hall Barn.

-Groups of four wheel drive vehicle owners use of a section of Belmont Road for Off-roading, the road is an open public road and is also used by walkers toward the Pigeon Tower from Lower House.
-The off roaders activity has been very controversial due to damage to the road surfaces and adjacent land over many years.
+Groups of four wheel drive vehicle owners use a section of Belmont Road for Off-roading.
+The road is an open public road and is also used by walkers toward the Pigeon Tower from Lower House.
+The off-roaders' activity has been very controversial due to damage to the road surfaces and adjacent land over many years.